-If we didn’t fly Southwest, our “daily use” card would likely be the Chase Freedom Unlimited card because it offers 5% on travel purchases through Chase Ultimate Rewards, 3% at drug stores and dining, plus 1.5% cash back on all other purchases.
+If we didn’t fly Southwest, our “daily use” card would likely be the Chase Freedom Unlimited card because it offers 5% on travel purchases through Chase Ultimate Rewards, 3% at drug stores and dining in restaurants, including takeout and eligible delivery services, plus 1.5% on all other purchases.
 Getting that percentage back on all other purchases is a convenient catch-all, you’re guaranteed to get a pretty solid cashback rate even if you forget what card you’re supposed to use.

 Finally, having several cards also means that if one is compromised, I still have another credit card I can use until a replacement arrives.
 I don’t lose that convenience.

 How to Pick a “Daily Use” Card

 You want to pick a card that offers great benefits even if it were the only credit card you had.
 You want a card that, if you used it “by accident” because you forgot which card had the best cashback rate, you wouldn’t be that upset.

 If you have reasonably good credit, your daily use credit card should offer at least 1% cash back.
 It should also have no annual fee – 1% cashback with no annual fee are table stakes in the credit card game.

 While we’re on the subject of where the bar should be set – if a credit card doesn’t offer rewards, whether it’s in reward points or cashback, it’s useless to you (as a daily use card or otherwise).
 The convenience of a credit card without rewards is really, functionally, no better than a debit card.
 While there are differences between a credit card and a debit card, the biggest value in a credit card is in the rewards structure.